 If HIV is not diagnosed and treated right away, it can lead to the progression of other serious medical conditions that can worsen a patient's situation.
 Here are some examples of complications that many HIV/AIDS suffer from:

 Cytomegalovirus or CMV is a complication related to HIV and AIDS.
-It is brought about by a common herpes virus, but because HIV patients have very weak immune system, they end up suffering from eye infections that may lead to blindness.
+It is brought about by a common herpes virus, but because HIV patients have a very weak immune system, they end up suffering from eye infections that may lead to blindness.

 Tuberculosis or TB is said to be the top cause of death among patients with HIV and AIDS.
 TB results to damaged lungs and can also be destructive to other important organs of the body system, including the parts of the central nervous system.

 Oral Candidiasis, or Oral Thrush, is an infection caused by a fungus, commonly known as yeast.
 It can result in infections in the mouth and other parts of the body.
-It may occur in vaginal area of the females and is called a vaginal yeast infection.
+It may occur in the vaginal area of the females and is called a vaginal yeast infection.